Large Cap Stocks and Funds With Their Effect on the Economy

 Large cap stocks are shares of a company with a market capitalization of more than $5 billion.
 Capitalization is the company's stock price times the number of shares.
 These are the well-known companies you hear about in the news.
 There are large-cap companies worth more than the economic output of many small countries.

 You can invest in individual large cap companies by buying their stocks.
-That requires you to research each firm to decide which are good picks.
+That requires you to research each firm to decide which picks are good.

 You can also invest in many large cap companies at the same time with mutual funds.
 You still have to research them, but that reduces your risk.
-That's because funds provide diversification.
+Funds provide diversification.
 They give you the best return for the least risk over time.

 Three Reasons to Invest in Large Cap